-Section 10 Employee Benefits 47

-10.0 Medical 48

-10.1 Retiree Health Benefits 48

-10.2 Dental 48

-10.3 Vision 49

-10.4 Term Life Insurance and Accidental Death and

-Dismemberment (AD&D) 49

-10.5 Short-Term Disability (STD)/Long-Term Disability (LTD) 49

-10.6 Continuation of Group Health Insurance (COBRA) 49

-10.7 IRS Section 125 - Flexible Benefits Plan 50

-10.8 Retirement Plan 50

-10.9 Deferred Compensation Plan 50

-10.10 Workers' Compensation Insurance 51

-10.11 Unemployment Insurance 52

-10.12 Holidays 52

-10.13 Vacation 53

-10.14 Management Leave 55

-Section 11 Leave (Paid/Unpaid) 56

-11.0 General Information 56

-11.1 Family Care Leaves (FMLA/CFRA) 57

-11.2 Calculating the 12-Month Period 58

-11.3 Pregnancy/Childbirth (Pregnancy Disability Leave - PDL) 58

-11.4 Requesting a Leave 59

-11.5 Voluntary Furlough Without Pay Plan 60

-11.6 Personal Leave of Absence/Leave Without Pay 61

-11.7 Sick Leave 62

-11.8 School Activity Leave 63

-11.9 Bereavement Leave 63

-11.10 Jury Duty 64

-11.11 Witness Duty and Subpoenas 64

-11.12 Domestic Violence and Sexual Assault Leave 65

-11.13 Victims of Crime Leave 65

-11.14 Military Leave 66

-11.15 Time Off to Vote 67

-11.16 Volunteer Firefighter and Peace Officer 67

-11.17 Terminal Leave 67

-Section 12 Grievance Procedure 69

-Section 13 Employee Relations 70

-Section 14 14.0 Employee Service Awards Program Retiree Recognition Program 75 75

-Section 15 15.0 Employee Health and Safety Injury & Illness Prevention Program 76 76

-15.0 Wellness Program 80

-15.2 Uniforms and Safety Equipment 80

-Section 16 Pisk Managomont 82

-16.0 Risk Management Respiratory Protection 82

-16.1 Drug and Alcohol Conditions Related to 02

-10.1 "Safety Sensitive" Positions 83

-16.2 Fitness for Duty 84

-10.2 04

-Section 17 Request for Reasonable Accommodation - Interactive Process 86

-86 88

-- Interactive Process

-Section 18 - Interactive Process General Housekeeping 88

-Section 18 Section 19 Interactive Process General Housekeeping Miscellaneous Policies 88 89

-Section 18 Section 19 19.0 Interactive Process General Housekeeping Miscellaneous Policies Social Events 88 89 89

-ACKNOWLEDGEMENT OF RECEIPT OF EMPLOYEE HANDBOOK
+Section 10 Employee Benefits

+10.0 Medical

+10.1 Retiree Health Benefits

+10.2 Dental

+10.3 Vision

+10.4 Term Life Insurance and Accidental Death and Dismemberment (AD&D) 50

+10.5 Short-Term Disability (STD)/Long-Term Disability (LTD)

+10.6 Continuation of Group Health Insurance (COBRA)

+10.7 IRS Section 125 - Flexible Benefits Plan

+10.8 Retirement Plan

+10.9 Deferred Compensation Plan

+10.10 Workers' Compensation Insurance

+10.11 Unemployment Insurance

+10.12 Holidays

+10.13 Vacation

+10.14 Management Leave

+Section 11 Leave (Paid/Unpaid)

+11.0 General Information

+11.1 Family Care Leaves (FMLA/CFRA)

+11.2 Calculating the 12-month period

+11.3 Pregnancy/Childbirth (Pregnancy Disability Leave - PDL)

+11.4 Requesting a Leave

+11.5 Voluntary Furlough Without Pay Plan

+11.6 Personal Leave of Absence/Leave Without Pay

+11.7 Sick Leave

+11.8 School Activity Leave

+11.9 Bereavement Leave

+11.10 Jury Duty

+11.11 Witness Duty and Subpoenas

+11.12 Domestic Violence and Sexual Assault Leave

+11.13 Victims of Crime Leave

+11.14 Military Leave

+11.15 Time Off to Vote

+11.16 Volunteer Firefighter and Peace Officer

+11.17 Terminal Leave

+Section 12 Grievance Procedure

+Section 13 Employee Relations

+Section 14 Employee Service Awards Program

+14.0

+14.0 Retiree Recognition Program

+Section 15 Employee Health and Safety

+15.0 Injury & Illness Prevention Program

+15.1 Wellness Program

+15.2 Uniforms and Safety Equipment

+Section 16 Risk Management

+16.0 Respiratory Protection

+16.1 Drug and Alcohol Conditions Related to "Safety Sensitive" Positions 81

+16.2 Fitness For Duty

+Section 17 Return To Work Program

+Section 18 Request for Reasonable Accommodation - Interactive Process

+Section 19 General Housekeeping

+Section 20 Miscellaneous Policies

+20.0 Social Events

+20.1 Lactation Accommodation

+20.2 Anti-Fraud

+20.3 Falsification of Records

+Acknowledgement of Receipt of Employee Handbook

 All employees of the Marina Coast Water District (MCWD) are expected to read and understand the attached employee handbook, then sign, date and return this page to the Management Services Administrator.

-This acknowledges that I, , have received a copy of the MCWD Employee Handbook.
-I understand that this Handbook is intended to be used as a ready reference and as a summary of the MCWD's personnel policies, work rules and benefits.
-It is designed to provide a quick overview of MCWD policies and procedures, but does not supersede the Memorandums of Understanding (MOUs) for the individual bargaining units.
+This acknowledges that I,, have received a copy of the MCWD Employee Handbook.
+I understand that this Handbook is intenders to be used as a ready reference and as a summary of the MCWD's personnel policies, work rule and benefits.
+It is designed to provide a quick overview of MCWD policies and procedures, but does not supersede the Memorandums of Understanding (MOUs) for the individual bargaining.
 I acknowledge that I am expected to read, understand, and adhere to the policies documented in this Handbook.
 I understand it is my responsibility to comply with the policies contained in this Handbook and any revisions made hereafter.
 I understand the statements contained in the Handbook are not intended to create any contractual or other legal obligations of MCWD.
 I further understand that MCWD may revise, modify, supplement, or rescind any of the policies summarized in this Handbook at any time.
 I understand that if I am an employee who is covered by this Handbook and I have subsequently entered into a written employment agreement signed by me and the MCWD, the guidelines, procedures and benefits discussed in this Handbook are not applicable to the extent they are inconsistent with my written employment agreement.
 However, if the written agreement does not address conditions or terms set forth in the Handbook, the Handbook shall apply to me.

-Employee Signature
+Employee Signature Date Witness Signature Date

-Date